reale/moon-buggy/README.md

 package.
 The game does not work with BSD curses, thus on BSD systems you will need the ncurses package.

+   You may need to run 'autoreconf -i'.
+Also, the 'texinfo' package could prove useful.

-   Generic installation instructions are in the file INSTALL.
+   After running autotools, you will find generic installation instructions in the file INSTALL.
 There are some points of interest:

    * By default, the program will be installed as '/usr/local/bin/moon-buggy'.
 You can specify an installation